Locally moving groups and laminar actions on the line: Introduction

-The study of group actions on one-manifolds is a classical topic at the interface of dynamical systems, topology, and group theory, which is still under intense development and has been the object of several monographs in the recent years, such as Ghys \cite{Ghys}, Navas \cite{Navas-book}, Clay and Rolfsen \cite{ClayRolfsen}, Deroin, Navas, and the third named author \cite{GOD}, Kim, Koberda, and Mj \cite{KKMj}; see also the surveys by Mann \cite{MannHandbook} and Navas \cite{NavasICM}.
-The ultimate goal would be, given a group $G$, to be able to describe all possible actions of $G$ on a one-manifold $M$ by homeomorphisms, and as the topology of the manifold is rather elementary one expects that this is more tractable than in higher dimension.
-In this framework, there is no much loss of generality of considering the following simplifying assumptions: the manifold $M$ is connected (that is, either the real line or the circle), and the action of the group is \emph{irreducible}, in the sense that it preserves the orientation and has no (global) fixed points.
-We then let $\homeo_{0}(M)$ be the group of orientation-preserving homeomorphisms of $M$, and write $\Homirr(G,\homeo_{0}(M))$ for the space of irreducible actions of $G$ on $M$.
-Moreover, to avoid a redundant description, we want to identify two actions if one is obtained from the other with a change of variables (what is called a \emph{conjugacy}); more precisely, from a dynamical perspective, it is natural to study the space $\Homirr(G, \homeo_0(M))$ up to \emph{semi-conjugacy}.
-The definition of semi-conjugacy in this setting is recalled in Section \ref{s-preliminaries}; here let us simply remind that every action $\varphi\in \Homirr(G, \homeo_0(M))$ of a \emph{finitely generated} group is semi-conjugate either to a \emph{minimal} action (i.e.\ an action all whose orbits are dense) or $\varphi(G)$ has a discrete orbit, in which case $\varphi$ is semi-conjugate to \emph{cyclic} action (i.e.\ an action by integer translations in the case of the real line or by rational rotations in the case of the circle); moreover this minimal or cyclic model is unique up to conjugacy (see e.g.\ Ghys \cite{Ghys}).
-Thus studying actions of finitely generated groups up to semi-conjugacy is essentially the same as to study its minimal actions up to conjugacy.
+In this work we prove structure and rigidity results in the setting of groups acting by homeomorphisms, or diffeomorphisms, on the real line.
+The study of group actions on one-manifolds is a classical topic at the interface of dynamical systems, topology, and group theory, which is still under intense development.
+An account of the theory can be found in several recent monographs, such as Ghys \cite{Ghys}, Navas \cite{Navas-book}, Clay and Rolfsen \cite{ClayRolfsen}, Deroin, Navas, and the third named author \cite{GOD}, Kim, Koberda, and Mj \cite{KKMj}; see also the surveys by Mann \cite{MannHandbook} and Navas \cite{NavasICM}.
+A central problem in this theory is to describe all possible actions of a given group $G$ on a connected one-manifold $M$ (that is, either the line or the circle), or more precisely its homomorphisms to the group $\homeo_0(M)$ of orientation-preserving homeomorphisms, or to the groups $\Diff_0^r(M)$ of orientation-preserving diffeomorphisms of class $C^r$.
+There is essentially no loss of generality in restricting to actions that have no (global) fixed points in the interior of $M$, that will be called \emph{irreducible}.
+It is customary to consider actions up to (topological) conjugacy, but in the one-dimensional setting, it is also convenient to consider actions on the line up to a weaker equivalence relation, called \emph{semi-conjugacy}, which captures their behavior on minimal closed invariant subsets.
+The definition of semi-conjugacy is recalled in Chapter \ref{s-preliminaries}; here let us simply remind that every action $\varphi \colon G \to \homeo_0(\R)$ of a \emph{finitely generated} group on the real line either is semi-conjugate to a \emph{minimal} action (i.e.\ an action all whose orbits are dense) or $\varphi(G)$ has a discrete orbit, in which case $\varphi$ is semi-conjugate to a \emph{cyclic} action (i.e.\ an action by integer translations); moreover this minimal or cyclic action is unique up to conjugacy (see e.g.\ Navas \cite{Navas-book}).
+Hence, studying actions of finitely generated groups up to semi-conjugacy is essentially the same as to study their \emph{minimal} actions up to conjugacy.